yetibot/yetibot.github.io/resources/templates/md/pages/user-guide.md

 [channel settings](#channel_settings):

 ```
-!channel set jira-project YETIBOT
+!channel set jira-project YETIBOT,COM
 ```

-After setting that in a channel, Yetibot will know to expand all occurrences of strings that look like JIRA keys, such as `YETIBOT-123`.
+After setting that in a channel, Yetibot will know to expand all occurrences of strings that look like JIRA keys, such as `YETIBOT-123` or `COM-2`.

 ## GraphQL API